-PRELIMINARY OFFICIAL STATEMENT DATED MARCH , 2019.
+PRELIMINARY OFFICIAL STATEMENT DATED AUGUST , 2020

-NEW ISSUE BOOK ENTRY ONLY S&P RATING: "\\" See "RATINGS" herein.
+NEW ISSUE BOOK ENTRY ONLY

+S&P RATING: "" See "RATING" herein.

-In the opinion of Gilmore & Bell, P.C., Bond Counsel to the City, under existing law and assuming continued compliance with certain requirements of the Internal Revenue Code of 1986, as amended (the "Code"), (1) the interest on the Bonds (including any original issue discount properly allocable to an owner thereof) is excludable from gross income for federal income tax purposes, and is not an item of tax preference for purposes of the federal alternative minimum tax, (2) the interest on the Bonds (including any original issue discount properly allocable to an owner thereof) is exempt from income taxation by the State of Missouri and (3) the Bonds have not been designated as "qualified tax-exempt obligations" within the meaning of Section 265(b)(3) of the Code.
+In the opinion of Gilmore & Bell, P.C., Bond Counsel to the City, under existing law and assuming continued compliance with certain requirements of the Internal Revenue Code of 1986, as amended (the "Code"), the interest on the Bonds (including any original issue discount properly allocable to an owner thereof) is (1) excludable from gross income for federal income tax purposes, and is not an item of tax preference for purposes of the federal alternative minimum tax, and (2) exempt from income taxation by the State of Missouri.
+The Bonds have not been designated as "qualified tax-exempt obligations" within the meaning of Section 265(b)(3) of the Code.
 See "TAX MATTERS" in this Official Statement.

-\$11,135,000\ SPECIAL OBLIGATION REFUNDING BONDS SERIES 2019
+\$53,925,000 SPECIAL OBLIGATION REFUNDING BONDS SERIES 2020B

-Dated: Date of Issuance Due: March 1, as shown on inside cover page
+Dated: Date of Issuance

+Due: October 1, as shown on inside cover page